 Amy Goldin has been a core member of Antioch Chamber Ensemble since 2002, with whom she has performed in numerous festivals here and abroad, including Piccolo Spoleto in Charleston, SC, the Musique en Morvan Festival and the Festival des Choeurs Laureats in France, Nautilus Music Festival in Nova Scotia, and the Tolosa International Choral Competition in Spain.
 Amy is also a member of Kairos: A Consort of Singers, and has performed with numerous ensembles and in various vocal styles throughout the greater metropolitan area, including Aeode Consort, Prana, Juneau Vocal Alliance, Cantori New York, the Greenwich Village Singers, the Cygnus Ensemble, Opera Quotannis, and Teatro Grattacielo.
 She can be heard singing the role of Branghien in Frank Martin’s oratorio Le Vin Herbé, recorded by Newport Classics and released in 2000; on Antioch’s CD The Passing of the Year, released by MSR Classics in May, 2010; and on Kairos’ album The Valley Sings, released by MSR classics in November 2012.
 She lives in Woodstock with her husband and two children.

-Soprano Kristin Sands, co-founding member of the Antioch Chamber Ensemble, has also performed in many of the most treasured concert halls and cathedrals with the critically acclaimed Westminster Choir, Westminster Symphonic Choir, Vox Vocal Ensemble, The Choir of Trinity Church, Wall St., Fuma Sacra, and Aeode Consort.
+Soprano Kristin Sands, a co-founding member of the Antioch Chamber Ensemble, has also performed in many of the most treasured concert halls and cathedrals with the critically acclaimed Westminster Choir, Westminster Symphonic Choir, Vox Vocal Ensemble, The Choir of Trinity Church, Wall St., Fuma Sacra, and Aeode Consort.
 Under the baton of distinguished conductors Joseph Flummerfelt, Kurt Masur, Zdenek Macal, Claudio Abbado, Wolfgang Sawallisch, Andrew Megill, George Steel, Owen Burdick, Joel Revzin, and Glenn Parker, Mrs. Sands has performed a wide range of repertoire, solo, choral, and operatic, representing the early Renaissance to modern compositions.
 Many performances have been broadcast live on radio and television; multiple recordings are available through the Naxos, Teldec, MSR Classics and Delos labels.
 Kristin received her Bachelor of Music degree in Voice Performance from Westminster Choir College of Rider University, graduating magna cum laude in 1998.
 Since that time, Mrs. Sands has maintained a successful private voice and piano studio in the home she shares with her husband, tenor Stephen Sands, and their daughter Micaela.

 Praised by Opera News for her “seductive, easy alto,” mezzo-soprano Luthien Brackett is a founding member of Antioch.
 Her recent solo engagements include performances for Trinity Wall Street’s Bach at One series, Salon/Sanctuary Concerts, the 4 x 4 Festival of Baroque Music, and Five Boroughs Music Festival.
 Regional opera credits include Handel’s Semelewith Music in the Somerset Hills, Mozart’s Il Sogno di Scipione with Gotham Chamber Opera, and numerous productions with Spoleto Festival, U.S.A.
 She is a featured soloist on the Choir of Trinity Wall Street’s acclaimed recording of the Complete Haydn Masses (Naxos).
 In great demand as an ensemble performer, she is a member of the Choir of Trinity Church Wall Street, and appears regularly with acclaimed New York ensembles including TENET, Vox, Voices of Ascension, Pomerium, and Clarion Music Society.